When to call 999

 Which service should I access?

-- Self-care – for things like grazed knees, coughs, and colds
+- Self-care - for things like minor cuts and grazes, coughs and colds

 - Pharmacy - visit your local pharmacy for headaches, upset stomachs, aches and pains